dbojantchev/polymer-basic-calc/README.md

 # polymer-basic-calc
-This is the basic calculator (see simple-calc repository) turned into a Polymer directive.
+This is a Polymer directive (WebComponents) encapsulating the basic calculator (see simple-calc repository).
 At the time of this writing, the technology is still very immature and the directive works well only in Google Chrome.